andrewboro1/andrewboro1/README.md

 - 🔭 I’m currently working on a Linux Multipurpose Home Server
 - 🌱 I’m currently learning Cloud Computing
 - 👯 I’m looking to collaborate on Study Groups/Blogs/Podcasts/Interviews
-- 🤔 I’m looking for help with DIY Tech Projects using Raspberry-Pi
+- 🤔 I’m looking for help with DIY Projects using Raspberry-Pi
 - 💬 Ask me about Taking the first step into Tech!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/andrew-boro-2b9058208/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Former Head Chef
+- ⚡ Fun fact: Serious foodie!